hsilviu05/ChatApp-PHP/README.md

 3. Press Enter or click "Send"
 4. Messages appear in real-time

+### Searching Messages
+1. Click the search icon in the header or press Ctrl+F
+2. Enter your search term in the search box
+3. Optionally use filters (user, date range, conversation)
+4. Click "Search" or press Enter
+5. Browse results and click on any message to open that conversation

 ## 🔒 Security Features

 - Password hashing using PHP's `password_hash()`